Pete Ham: Legacy

 Ham is often credited as being one of the earliest purveyors of the power pop genre.
 His most widespread effect in popular music was with the ballad "Without You", which he wrote with Badfinger bandmate Tom Evans.
 Collections of Ham's home demo recordings have been released posthumously: 1997's 7 Park Avenue, 1999's Golders Green, and 2013's The Keyhole Street Demos 1966–67.
 In 2022 Ham's "Demos Variety Pack" was released.

+Blue Plaque

-On 27 April 2013, an official blue plaque was unveiled by Swansea City Council to honour Pete Ham in his hometown.
+On 27 April 2013 (what would have been Ham's 66th birthday), an official blue plaque was unveiled by Swansea City Council to honour him in his hometown.
 The unveiling was attended by two former members of the original Badfinger band, The Iveys: Ron Griffiths and David Jenkins, plus former Badfinger member Bob Jackson.
 The plaque honoured Ham and all the Iveys and Badfinger members of his lifetime.
 The ceremony was followed by a concert featuring former Badfinger members Bob Jackson and Al Wodtke.

+The plaque was attached to the exterior of High Street Train Station because of its proximity to the adjacent Ivey Place where the band would meet to practice.

+This plaque, written in English with selected word(s) translated into Welsh reads: